kerskuchen/Paddles/README.md

 A [Pong](https://en.wikipedia.org/wiki/Pong) clone made in [Unity](https://unity3d.com/) for learning purposes.

+Everything in this project except for the following third party assets

+* `Assets/Fonts/Reality Hyper Regular.ttf`

-The program is licensed under the [Unlicense](http://unlicense.org/) license and is therefore public domain.
+is licensed under the [Unlicense](http://unlicense.org/) license and is therefore public domain.
+The license files for the above third party assets that are not public domain can be found in their respective residing folders.

 Running the project requires the following free Unity assets to be imported first:
 * [Colorblind Effect](https://assetstore.unity.com/packages/vfx/shaders/fullscreen-camera-effects/colorblind-effect-76360)